Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 });
 ```

-I haven't focused on optimization yet but with webrender it
+I haven't focused on optimization yet, but with webrender it
 currently performs well enough for my uses.

 ### UniverCity

 ![The server connection screen from univercity](/img/stylish-univercity.jpg){:align="left"}

-Embedding stylish + webrender into my game ended up being pretty simple,
+Embedding stylish + webrender into my game ended up being pretty simple.
-the only pain point was working out what state webrender expected opengl
+The only pain point was working out what state webrender expected opengl
 to be in before rendering and then to reset the changes it made to the
 state afterwards.
 This is what ended up being enough for me after
-watching webrender in apitrace.
+watching webrender in apitrace:

 ```rust
 gl::clear(gl::DEPTH_BUFFER_BIT);